Nutrition Therapy

 Supportive hydration habits:

-• Carry a stainless‑steel water bottle
+• Carry a stainless‑steel water bottle wherever you go throughout the day

 What to Avoid to Protect Your Energy